vexeye/vex/README.md

 ### Comment section

-Section comments are use to group related code together for easier, digestible reading.
+Comment sections are use to group related code together for easier, digestible reading.

-Section comments can be then collapsed/expanded by the IDE, while simple comments can not.
+Comment sections can be then collapsed/expanded by the IDE, while simple comments can not.

 ```
 // any.x